Hydroelectricity in China: History

 The Shilongba Hydropower Station is the first hydroelectric power plant in China.
 It was built in Yunnan province in 1912, with a capacity of 240 kW.
 Due to the subsequent period of political and social instability, little additional progress was made in power infrastructure in the country at that time.
 The total installed capacity before the Japanese occupation was only about 10 MW.
 During the Japanese occupation several large scale hydroelectric projects were built, and total capacity reached 900 MW.
 Energy infrastructure however suffered heavy damage during the second World War, and the operational capacity after the war was only about 580 MW.

 After the Chinese Communist Revolution of 1949, a program of dam construction was initiated.
 However, most of these dams were built for irrigation and not intended to produce electricity.
 Moreover, construction was carried out mostly by unskilled peasants.
 During this period, the steady supply of cheap domestic coal hindered the development of hydroelectricity.

 Installed hydroelectric capacity grew somewhat after the 1960s, with plants of growing size and complexity, reaching a total of 20 GW in 1980.

+As of 2020, China had more than 150 dams with a generating capacity of at least 300 megawatts and total installed capacity of 369 gigawatts.

+As of 2021, China operates four of the world's six largest dams.
+These include the world's biggest (Three Gorges Dam, with 22.5 gigawatts capacity) and second biggest (Baihetan Dam).

 After completion of the Baihetan Dam in 2021, all planned large scale dams had been completed.

+As of May 2023, China had an operational pumped-storage capacity of 50 gigawatts (GW), accounting for 30% of the global total.
+This capacity is projected to expand significantly, with 89 GW currently under construction.
+Additionally, developers are in the process of securing approvals, land rights, and financing for a further 276 GW, according to Global Energy Monitor.

+As of 2024, China's total installed capacity is 426 GW.

+In August 2024, China completed the Fengning Pumped Storage Power Station in Hebei province, now the world's largest pumped hydro facility with an installed capacity of 3.6 gigawatts (GW).
+Operated by the State Grid Corporation of China, the project began construction in June 2013 and was finalized on 11 August, 2024, upon the activation of its twelfth and final turbine unit.

+In December 2024, Reuters reported that China had approved the construction of a hydropower dam on the lower Yarlung Zangbo River in Tibet, expected to be the world’s largest in terms of electricity generation capacity.
+The dam is projected to generate 300 billion kilowatt-hours (kWh) annually, more than three times the output of the Three Gorges Dam.